ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in aggregations.

-Changing a collection job's parameters is illegal, so further PUT requests to the collection job with a different `CollectionJobReq` MUST fail.
+Changing a collection job's parameters is illegal, so if there are further PUT requests to the collection job with a different `CollectionJobReq`, the Leader MUST abort with a client error.

-After receiving the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.
+After receiving the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly) as described in
+{{aggregate-flow}}.

 The Leader first checks whether it can construct a valid batch for the collection job by applying the requirements in {{batch-validation}}.
 If so, then the Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
-If not, it either aborts the collection job or tries again later, depending on which requirement in
+If not, it either fails the collection job or tries again later, depending on which requirement in
 {{batch-validation}} was not met.
+If the collection job fails, then the Leader responds to subsequent GET requests to the collection job with an error status code.

-If the Leader has a pending aggregation job that overlaps with the batch and aggregation parameter for the collection job, the Leader MUST first complete the aggregation job before proceeding and requesting an aggregate share from the Helper.
+If the Leader has a pending aggregation job that overlaps with the batch for the collection job, the Leader MUST first complete the aggregation job before proceeding and requesting an aggregate share from the Helper.
 This avoids a race condition between aggregation and collection jobs that can yield batch mismatch errors.

-A collection job's results are represented by a `Collection`, which is structured as follows:
+A collection job's results are represented by a `CollectionJobResp`, which is structured as follows:

 ~~~ tls-presentation